learnlatex/learnlatex.github.io/index.md

 you _everything_ in one go.

 To do that, we have taken around 15 of the most important things you'll need to know, and made them into short 'lessons'.
-Each lesson is very focussed, so they should not take too long to cover.
+Each lesson is very focused, so they should not take too long to cover.
 In each lesson, we've given examples of what you'd write, and they are available so you can try them out online.

 We know that people will want to know more than we can cover in 15 short lessons.
-To help guide you when you need more information, we have therefore including a 'going further' page for each lesson.
+To help guide you when you need more information, we have therefore included a 'going further' page for each lesson.
 This extra information is there to support you when you need the detail, but should not get in your way if you do not.